Ilse Gramatzki

 Ilse Gramatzki (born 1939) is a German operatic mezzo-soprano and contralto who performed at major European opera houses.
-A member of both the Cologne Opera and the Frankfurt Opera she is known for singing parts by Mozart, contemporary opera and parts by Wagner at the Bayreuth Festival including the Jahrhundertring.
+A member of both the Cologne Opera and the Oper Frankfurt she is known for performing roles by Mozart, contemporary opera and roles by Wagner at the Bayreuth Festival including the Jahrhundertring.

 Career

 Born in Kiel, Gramatzki studied voice in Hamburg, with the soprano Erna Schlüter, among others.
 In 1964 she was engaged at the Landestheater Detmold, from 1966 at the Staatstheater Braunschweig.
 She was a member of the Cologne Opera from 1968 to 1983, where she performed in Jean-Pierre Ponnelle's Mozart cycle.
 From 1974 to 2001, she was also a member of the Oper Frankfurt.
 She appeared there as Cornelia in Handel's Giulio Cesare, staged by Horst Zankl in 1977.
-She performed in 1983 the part of Charlotte in Zimmermann's Die Soldaten in a production conducted by Michael Gielen which was also shown at La Monnaie.
+She performed in 1983 the role of Charlotte in Zimmermann's Die Soldaten in a production conducted by Michael Gielen which was also shown at La Monnaie.
 In 1986 she participated in the premiere of Hans Zender's Stephen Climax at the Oper Frankfurt.